debops/debops/docs/pki-realms.rst

 When all of the requests from the remote hosts are uploaded to the Ansible Controller, the :program:`pki-authority` script inside the :file:`secret/` directory takes over and performs certificate signing for all of the currently managed hosts.
-The signed certificate named :file:`cert.pem` is placed in the :file:`internal/` directory of each host according to the realm the request came from.
+The certificate named :file:`cert.pem` is placed in the :file:`internal/` directory of each host according to the realm the request came from.

 In addition to the certificates, the CA intermediate and root certificates are